 - Once more than 11 credits (either degree or non-degree) have been attempted (not including official withdrawals), a student enrolled in 0-level courses must pass 50% of those courses each semester he or she is enrolled in a 0-level course.

-A student must have a CGPA of 2.0 to be eligible for graduation.
+A student must have a CGPA of at least 2.0 to be eligible for graduation.

 Dean’s List and Distinguished Scholar